adrianfloroiu/odin-recipes/README.md

-# Odin - Recipes

 This is the first project made within The Odin Project challenge.
-It's made using simple HTML for now, with the purpose of showing different recipes.
+It's made using simple HTML and CSS, with the purpose of showing different recipes.
+It was a good for refreshing the basics.